sphynkx/ycplt/README.md

 `create_chat_completion` for text).

-Replaced the earlier Qwen2.5-3B-instruct default after real testing on the same reference hardware below (i7-5500U, 2c/4t, 12 GB RAM, no usable GPU): noticeably fewer of the small model's characteristic failures (contradicting a tool's own computed verdict, inventing facts not present in the supplied data, garbling non-Russian text mid-answer) at a real but
+Replaced the earlier Qwen2.5-3B-instruct default after real testing on the OLD reference hardware from "Hardware and why this stack" above (i7-5500U, 2c/4t, 12 GB RAM, no usable GPU) — since superseded by the current i7-8700/16 GB reference machine, see that section for the full story: noticeably fewer of the small model's characteristic failures (contradicting a tool's own computed verdict, inventing facts not present in the supplied data, garbling non-Russian text mid-answer) at a real but